BushidoUK/Python-Projects/README.md

-# Python Projects
+# Python Projects for CTI
-- Repo of various Python Scripts
+- Repo of my various Python Scripts that can be used for CTI

 #### Learning Resources
 - https://realpython.com/beautiful-soup-web-scraper-python/